×

 We asked people about the cost of living in Prague, they wrote:

 "The cost of living in Prague is generally considered to be quite affordable.
 Prices for basic necessities such as groceries, transportation, and utilities are all relatively low.
 Rent for a nice 1 bedroom apartment in Prague is typically around $600 USD per month, while a nice 2 bedroom apartment can cost around $900 USD per month.
-Eating dinner at a moderately priced restaurant in Prague can cost around $15 USD per person," remarked one expat living in Prague.
+Eating dinner at a moderately priced restaurant in Prague can cost around $15 USD per person," said an expat in Prague.

 What are the visa & residency requirements in Prague?